sauravyash/fury-of-dracula/README.md

-# Dracula
-COMP2521 Dracula Game
+# Fury of Dracula Game
+By Yash, Tom, Cindy, and Tara
+This is a game client written in C for the COMP2521 assignment 'Fury of Dracula'.